Are you looking for the best Lake District adventure? Then let me introduce you to the Lake District via ferrata at Honister. It’s unbelievably scary!

 How much does the Via Ferrata Extreme cost?

-This is for a 3 to 3 and a half hour activity and includes all tour guides, transport from the main entrance and equipment too.
+This is for a 3 to 4 hour activity and includes all tour guides, transport from the main entrance and equipment too.
+Personally, I think that’s really good value for money.

-Are you brave enough to take on the Honister Via Ferrata?
+Are you brave enough to take on the Infinity Bridge in the Lake District?
 Make sure you let me know in the comments below!

 Like this blog post?
 Then make sure you Pin it!